IntersectMBO/plutus/notes/multi-currency/multi-currency.md

 -- | Current state of the state machine newtype CurState =
   InitialState
-  -- ^ Initial state, the reserve currency has not been forged
+  -- ^ Initial state, the reserve currency has not been minted
   | Circulating {
       csCurrentSupply :: Int,
       -- ^ How much of c has been issued csReserveAddr   :: ByteString,
       -- ^ Identifier of the reserve currency csCurAddr       :: ByteString
       -- ^ Identifier of the currency itself
       }

 -- | State machine input
 data CurAction =
   Initialise { caReserve :: ByteString, caActual :: ByteString }
-  | CurForge { cfForge :: Int }
+  | CurMint { cfMint :: Int }

 -- | Data needed to verify a change in the circulation of the currency --   (forging or destroying value)